 - Is physically and mentally able to perform their role

 - Has the necessary qualifications, skills and experience to supervise the management of the regulated activity

 People who use services have their needs met because it is managed by an appropriate person.
 This is because should the provider elect a Registered Manager he or she will:

 - Be physically and mentally able to perform their role

 - Have the necessary qualifications, skills and experience to manage the regulated activity

 - Registered person: training

-People who use services have their care, treatment and support needs met because there is a competent person leading the service.
-This is because the providers who complies with the regulations will undertake appropriate training.
+People who use services have their care, treatment and support need to be met because there is a competent person leading the service.
+This is because the providers who comply with the regulations will undertake appropriate training.

 Violence and Aggression at Work